skk-dev/ddskk/README.md

 ## Contributing
   1. Fork it ( https://github.com/skk-dev/ddskk/fork )
+  2. Clone it (`git clone https://github.com/YOURACCOUNT/ddskk.git`)
-  2. Create your feature branch (`git checkout -b my-new-feature`)
+  3. Create your feature branch (`git checkout -b my-new-feature`)
-  3. Write your changes to ChangeLog; if change/add/remove any features, write your changes to NEWS.ja and skk.texi
+  4. Write your changes to ChangeLog; if change/add/remove any features, write your changes to NEWS.ja and skk.texi
-  4. Commit your changes (`git commit -am 'Add some feature'`)
+  5. Commit your changes (`git commit -am 'Add some feature'`)
-  5. Push to the branch (`git push origin my-new-feature`)
+  6. Push to the branch (`git push origin my-new-feature`)
-  6. Create a new Pull Request
+  7. Create a new Pull Request

 <!--